mogochips/mogochips/README.md

-- 👋 Hi, I’m @mogochips
+- 👋 Hi, I’m @mogochips or Manish
-- 👀 I’m interested in ...
+- 👀 I’m interested in too many things to list here!
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning basics of GitHub
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on nothing for now
-- 📫 How to reach me ...
+- 📫 How to reach me mogochips@gmail.com

 <!---
 mogochips/mogochips is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.